Jose Laurel Jr.: Political career

 In 1941, Laurel won his first election, as a member of the House of Representatives from the 3rd district of Batangas.
-However, his term was interrupted by the Japanese invasion in late 1941.
+However, his term was deferred by the Japanese invasion in late 1941.
 For the duration of the war, Laurel assisted his father, who was designated as president of the Philippines under the Second Philippine Republic, and served as a representative for the at-large district of Batangas in the National Assembly from 1943 to 1944.

-Beginning in March 1945, Laurel, together with his family, Camilo Osías, Benigno Aquino Sr., Gen. Tomas Capinpin, and Jorge B. Vargas evacuated to Baguio.
+Beginning in March 1945, Laurel, together with his family, Camilo Osías, Benigno Aquino Sr., General Tomas Capinpin, and Jorge B. Vargas evacuated to Baguio.
 Shortly after the city fell, they traveled to Tuguegarao, where they embarked on a bomber plane to Japan via Formosa (now Taiwan) and Shanghai, China.
-On September 15, days after Japan formally surrendered to the United States, his father, his brother Jose III, and Aquino were arrested by a group of Americans headed by a Colonel Turner for collaborating with Imperial Japan and were imprisoned in Japan.
+On September 15, days after Japan formally surrendered to the United States, his father, his brother Jose III, and Aquino were arrested by a group of Americans headed by a U.S. Army Colonel named Turner for collaborating with Imperial Japan and were imprisoned in Japan.
 He later joined the rest of the Laurel family in flying back to Manila on November 2.